PhrontHQ/mod/teach/concepts/white-board/data-validation.md

 Are what's stored within the InvalidityState a new ValidationError subclass of Error that we need to create?

-## Control and the InvalidityState
+## PropertyField and the InvalidityState

-Controls need know which property of which instance it is editing, so it can access informations off that instance's invalidityState for the property it is wired to edit.
+PropertyFields need know which property of which instance it is editing, so it can access informations off that instance's invalidityState for the property it is wired to edit.
 Some error validations can also involve more than 1 property.
-In order to enable this, we propose that Control gains the following new properties:
+In order to enable this, we propose that PropertyField gains the following new properties:

 * dataType, or dataDescriptor - The Type or ObjectDescriptor of the instance being edited.
 We intend to populate this by leveraging information from data bindings when available